uf-mil/mil/Jakes-Progress.md

 POOL
-    - [ ] Fix thrusters (Each should be its own node, we are getting rate issues)
+    - [x] Fix thrusters (Each should be its own node, we are getting rate issues)
     - [ ] Switch to Twisted (Or figure out a way to handle over-messaging)
     - [ ] Better polling process
     - [x] Tool for more easily specifying waypoints (Use 3D mouse?)
         - [x] Fix weird rotation bugs
         - [ ] Add yaw only mode (Not necessary now that it's easier to use)
-    - [ ] Visualize height estimated by DVL
+    - [x] Visualize height estimated by DVL
+        - [x] Adding "range" messages for visualization creates pointless TF overhead
+            - [x] Instead, write an rviz-republisher that will send markers for depth and height
+    - [x] Visualize depth estimate

-    - [ ] RISE can begin to command infinite thrusts after error too long, and the thruster mapper will start to fail to map
+    - [x] RISE can begin to command infinite thrusts after error too long, and the thruster mapper will start to fail to map
     - [x] Get RISE working in simulation
         --> Come up with safe way to avoid failure feedback loop
     - [ ] Script for uploading bags